arduino/arduino-ide/README.md

 && git push
 ```
  - Create the GH PR the workflow starts automatically.
- - Once you're happy with the RC, merge the changes to the `master`.
+ - Once you're happy with the RC, merge the changes to the `main`.
  - Create a tag and push it:
 ```bash
 git tag -a 0.2.0 -m "0.2.0" \